 We are not the host of this event, but we support it and want as many like-minded people as possible to attend.

-An actual resolution will be on the agenda of the Barnstable Town Council, Thursday, August 21, 6:00PM, Town Hall, Hyannis.
+An resolution is on the agenda of the Barnstable Town Council, Thursday, August 21, 6:00PM, Town Hall, Hyannis.
 We are urging all our town of Barnstable residents to show up in numbers to support the rights of immigrants.
-This is how movements are built, from the ground up.
+(People from other towns welcome as well) This is how movements are built, from the ground up.
 The more towns that sign these types of resolutions, the better chance we have at creating change at the state and federal levels.

 Showing up to listen or even better, make a public comment, including first hand stories of how the current environment impacts Barnstable in all facets of life, is crucial.
 We need to let them know the whole town is watching, and if they vote against it, we will vote them out in the next election.